informatics-isi-edu/facebase-docs/docs/_docs/human-data/human-data.md

 ## Before You Begin...

 In order to create and submit the Data Access Request (DAR), **you must join the FaceBase Users' group** (if you have submitted data for FaceBase, you should already be in this group).

-If you are not yet in this group, please click the "Sign Up" link at the top right corner of the FaceBase site - [or use this link](https://app.globus.org/groups/143f5bdc-c127-11e4-ab32-22000a1dd033/about) - and follow the prompts to log in with Globus and ask to Join the "FaceBase Users" group.
+* Click the "Sign Up" link at the top right corner of the FaceBase site - [or use this link](https://app.globus.org/groups/143f5bdc-c127-11e4-ab32-22000a1dd033/about) - and follow the prompts to log in with Globus and ask to Join the "FaceBase Users" group.

 You will also need to gather the following information to complete this process: